-- 1. Your filing status is married filing separately. - 2.
-You are claimed as a dependent on another person's tax return, such as your parent's return. - 3.
-You (or your spouse) were a nonresident alien for any part of 2023 and did not elect to be treated as a resident alien for tax purposes. - 4.
-You did not have a social security number (SSN) (or individual taxpayer identification number (ITIN)) by the due date of your 2023 return (including extensions); you cannot claim the American opportunity credit on either your original or an amended 2023 return, even if you later get an SSN (or ITIN).
-Also, you cannot claim this credit on your original or amended 2023 return for a student who did not have an SSN, adoption taxpayer identification number (ATIN), or ITIN by the due date of your return (including extensions), even if the student later gets one of those numbers. - 5.
-Your MAGI is one of the following. - a) American opportunity credit: \$180,000 or more if married filing jointly, or \$90,000 or more if single, head of household, or qualifying widow(er). - b) Lifetime learning credit: \$180,000 or more if married filing jointly, or \$90,000 or more if single, head of household, or qualifying widow(er).
+- 2. Your filing status is married filing separately. - 3.
+You are claimed as a dependent on another person's tax return, such as your parent's return. - 4.
+You (or your spouse) were a nonresident alien for any part of 2024 and did not elect to be treated as a resident alien for tax purposes. - 5.
+You did not have a social security number (SSN) (or individual taxpayer identification number (ITIN)) by the due date of your 2024 return (including extensions); you cannot claim the American opportunity credit on either your original or an amended 2024 return, even if you later get an SSN (or ITIN).
+Also, you cannot claim this credit on your original or amended 2024 return for a student who did not have an SSN, adoption taxpayer identification number (ATIN), or ITIN by the due date of your return (including extensions), even if the student later gets one of those numbers. - 6.
+Your MAGI is one of the following. - a) American opportunity credit: \$180,000 or more if married filing jointly, or \$90,000 or more if single, head of household, or qualifying surviving spouse. - b) Lifetime learning credit: \$180,000 or more if married filing jointly, or \$90,000 or more if single, head of household, or qualifying surviving spouse.